 - Does not support DNS A-records

-If you have a workload that needs one of those features currently you cannot use this feature.
-You can Import App Service Certificates or even import your own SSL/TLS certificate.
+If you have a workload that needs one of those features, currently, you cannot use this feature.
+You can Import App Service Certificates or even import your SSL/TLS certificate.

 How to create the free certificate?

 1. Navigate to the overview blade of your Web App and select the TLS/SSL settings option.

 2. In the TLS/SSL settings blade, select the Private Key Certificates (.pfx) option.

 3. In the TLS/SSL settings blade, select the + Create App Service Managed Certification option.

 4. In the Create App Service Managed Certificates blade, in step 1, select the non-naked domain you want to create the SSL/TLS certificate and then press the Create button.

 There you go, you just created a certificate for free for your Web App custom domain.
 All this for free with a super easy setup.
 If you like these Azure tips, leave your comments or questions in the comment box!